opendaylight/sfc/sfc-test/sfc-docker/README.txt

 In case you want to use an ODL controller with dovs, make sure the controller is reachable through the host only network on which this virtual environment is connected.

+It also contains a set of tools for testing Service Function Chaining (SFC)

+- Simple Service Function HTTP Header Enrichment:
+See `sf_hhe/README.asciidoc`
+- Test traffic Logical SFF with dovs + SFC config + sf_hhe
+See `logical_sff/README.asciidoc`